ldtags/MeasureParser/README.md

 # MeasureParser
 A command-line driven measure parsing application

+## Initial Setup (do this before anything else)
+  1. Navigate to the root directory of the application in your favorite CLI
+  2. Run the command  *pip install -r requirements.txt*

 ## Running the Script
   1. Navigate to the src/measure_parser directory or the location of the executable in your favorite CLI
-  2. Run the command  *pip install -r requirements.txt*
-  3. Execute main with the file path to the eTRM measure JSON file as an argument
+  2. Execute main with the file path to the eTRM measure JSON file as an argument

 ### Flags
   - -console
     - redirects all output to the console

 ## Building the Executable
-  1. Navigate to the src/measure_parser directory or the location of the executable in your favorite CLI
+  1. Navigate to the root directory in your favorite CLI
-  2. Run the command  *pip install -r requirements.txt*
-  3. Run the command  *pyinstaller __main__.disable('emphasis').py*
+  2. Run the command  *pyinstaller [path to main python file] --noconfirm*